cathylaughlin/RPiVideoSync/README.md

 @reboot full/path/to/RPiVideoSync -s --ip=192.168.y.y --filename=test.mp4

-edit the json file (created in the same directory the first time you run it) to change settings / control how omxplayer starts, if you want (aspect mode, audio outputs, etc)
+you can edit the json file (created in the same directory the first time you run it) to change settings / control how omxplayer starts, if you want (options include aspect mode & audio outputs)

 how it works: uses OSC to coordinate near-identical start times for two (identical) videos. re-syncs after every N playthroughs (you can set N to your desired number of playthroughs using the JSON file). for best results, put at least ~.5 seconds of black screen at the start and end of your video.